 NOTE!
 You can take no more than 10kg of check-in luggage.

-HOW TO ORGANISE A PORTER AND GUIDE
+HOW TO ORGANIZE A PORTER AND GUIDE

 If you organize the trek to Everest Base Camp yourself it is easy to arrange a guide and a porter in Kathmandu.
 We did not feel a guide would have been an advantage to us at any stage on the trek.
 You just follow the path and there are many other trekkers on the route and places to stay.